 The digital landscape is overcrowded, and the competition between websites is fierce.
 Nothing is more important NOW than standing out and making a long-lasting impression with your target audience.

-Simple psychology-based website design principles will go a long way in building a website that puts your visitors first before anything.
+Psychology-based website design principles will go a long way in building a website that puts your visitors first before anything.
 Creating a website design that resonates with potential customers will build trust and create rapport.
-This article will introduce four of the most crucial web design elements to boost your website conversions.
+This article will introduce four principles of good web design to boost your online conversions.

 Content is essentially the information that online users are looking for.
-Therefore, the website should be designed to facilitate quick and easy access to required information.
+Therefore, the website should be designed to facilitate quick and easy access to the required information.
 Let’s find out how you should display content on your site.

 - You will have to make complex content formatting decisions to help visitors efficiently find and consume content.
 The most important of the decisions will be creating a hierarchy for the information, i.e., dividing the content into headings or short statements and subheadings.
 Use lists to make the content skimmable and easier to grasp.

 - Use images and infographics in the content to make the content more appealing.
 Images function perfectly when you have to condense a lot of data and information.
 Come up with high-quality infographics to show off your expertise.
 Moreover, design the content to showcase your brand personality.